bloominstituteoftechnology/web-module-project-reducer/README.md

 #### Task 2: Connect the reducer and intitialState to the component.
 - [ ] Take a tour of application, in particular the `App.js`, `/reducer/index.js`, and `/action/index.js` files.
+- [ ] Note that the `TotalDisplay` component takes in a value and displays it in a styled textarea.
+YOU WILL NOT NEED TO MODIFY THIS COMPONENT.
+- [ ] Note that the `CalcButton` component takes in an onClick method and a value, displays that value and attaches the passed onClick method to the button ui.
+YOU WILL NOT NEED TO MODIFY THIS COMPONENT.
-- [ ] Within App.js, import the useReducer hook, our application's reducer and our application's initialState.
+- [ ] Within App.js, import the useReducer hook, our application's reducer and initialState object.
-- [ ] Use useReducer hook to get access to the application state and dispatch.
+- [ ] Use useReducer hook to get access to the application state and the dispatch function.

 #### Task 3: Connect the state to our App.js UI.
 - [ ] Replace "X" with a reference to `state.operation` within the operation element.
 - [ ] Replace "0" with a reference to `state.memory` within the memory element.
-- [ ] Replace "0" with a reference to `state.total` when passing a value to our AnswerDisplay component.
+- [ ] Replace "0" with a reference to `state.total` when passing a value to our TotalDisplay component.
 - [ ] Check to see that your total, operation and memory display in the UI match your initialState (100, / and 100 respectively)
-- [ ] Test you are connected to state by changing the initialState value in your reducer to:
+- [ ] **Test** that you are connected to state by changing the initialState value in your reducer to:
 ```
 export const initialState = {
     total: 0,